 Otherwise you have to use the following formulas that depend on the

-full scale range (see SetConfiguration
+full scale range (see SetConfiguration) to calculate

-the data in gₙ/10000 (same unit that is returned by GetAcceleration
+the data in gₙ/10000 (same unit that is returned by GetAcceleration):

 The data is formated in the sequence "x, y, z, x, y, z, ..." depending on the enabled axis.
 Examples: